gruns/undent/README.md

           {emailAddr}

-        Welcome to the family!
-We'd love to hear from you; please email us and say hi.''') return email
+        Welcome to the family.
+We'd love to hear from you; please email us and say hi!''')

+   return email
 ```

-`undent()` dedents, formats, and returns a nice, human-readable string,
+Above, `undent()` dedents, formats, and returns a nice, human-readable
-regardless of how the multiline string in the Python source is indented,
+multiline string, regardless of how the multiline string in the Python
-formatted, or broken across multiple lines.
-(Like to adhere to PEP 8)
+source is indented, formatted, or broken across lines.
+(Like to adhere
+to PEP 8.)

 ```
 Hi Billy!